2017 NCAA Division I men's lacrosse tournament

 The 2017 NCAA Division I Men's Lacrosse Championship was played on Memorial Day weekend in May 2017 at Gillette Stadium in Foxborough, Massachusetts.

 This was the 47th annual single-elimination tournament to determine the national championship for National Collegiate Athletic Association (NCAA) Division I men's college lacrosse.

 Seventeen teams competed in the tournament, based upon their performance during the regular season.
 For nine teams entry into the tournament was by means of a conference tournament automatic qualifier, eight teams received at-large selections.

 Maryland won their 3rd NCAA title, defeating Ohio State 9-6.
 This was Maryland's first national title since 1975.

-Matt Rambo finally led the Terps to their long awaited national title, in the Terps third straight championship game.
+Matt Rambo led the Terps to their long delayed next national title, in the Terps third straight championship game.